gogins/csound-extended/Opcodes/MVerb/README.md

 - *eq8* -- Gain of equalizer band 8.
 - *eq9* -- Gain of equalizer band 9.
 - *eq10* -- Gain of equalizer band 10.
 - *random* -- Whether (1) or not (0) the randomization of mesh delays is enabled.
+Not in a preset, must be set as an opcode parameter.
 - *rslow* -- Lower limit of frequency of randomization of mesh delay times.
+Not in a preset, must be set as an opcode parameter.
 - *rfast* -- Upper limit of frequency of randomization of mesh delay times.
+Not in a preset, must be set as an opcode parameter.
 - *rmax* -- Maximum random deviation of mesh delay times.
+Not in a preset, must be set as an opcode parameter.

 The order of processing is:

 1. 2 DC blockers for the stereo input signal.
 2. 2 multitap delays for stereo early reflections.
 3. 25 mesh nodes for the reverb, each with:
-    1. 4 variable delays, with optionally randomized delay times.
+    1. 4 variable delay lines, with optionally randomized delay times.
-    1. 4 equalizers, each with:
+    1. 4 10-band equalizers, each with:
         1. 10 parametric biquad filters.
         2. 1 level balancer.
         3. 1 DC blocker.